digital-work-lab/open-source-project/03-python_1.md

 # Best practices

 - Carefully read tutorials, vignettes, and code examples (e.g., on GitHub)
-- Start with code examples, try whether they work, and extend them
+- Start with small code segments, try whether they work (git-add), and extend them
-- Use code linters to ensure high code quality
+- Use code linters to ensure high code quality (run `pre-commit run --all`)
 - Add or commit working code frequently
 - To debug code, check whether variables have the expected values (use assert statements)
 - When exceptions are thrown, read the Traceback: